 The IATS Honors and Awards committee recognizes outstanding contributions to the profession of athletic training in the state of Iowa annually with awards.
 All award winners will be recognized at the awards ceremony at the annual meeting yearly.
-Nominations for all awards will be due to the Chairperson of the Honors and Awards Committee, by April 1, 2017.
+Nominations for all awards will be due to the Honors and Awards Committee Chair, by March 31st each year.
 Information on award name, criteria, application process, and presentation are all found below.
 Nominations, for these awards only, can be mailed or submitted electronically.
 If submitted electronically a confirmation email will be sent to the nominator from the Honors and Awards committee.

 IATS Hall of Honor

 The IATS Hall of Honor recognizes the very best of the athletic training profession and is the highest honor which may be bestowed upon a member.
 To be eligible for the IATS Hall of Honor, the nominee must: